jkinney23/webmonitor/README.md

 ```
 Modules are viewed in browser at `localhost:PORT/MODULE`

+#####TODO:
-TODO:  	separate html head, etc, into html.h file for DRY-er html code
+..*separate html head, etc, into html.h file for DRY-er html code
-		finish styling for modules
+..*finish styling for modules
-		add a home page!!
+..*add a home page!!
-		see about adding a navigation bar
+..*see about adding a navigation bar